nadtakanfuthoem/write-good-code/README.md

 Once you write your code, include inline comments explaining your actions and why.
 These comments can be constructive when you or someone else returns to the code later.

 Credit: https://www.sitepoint.com/how-to-write-good-code/#4usedatastructuresappropriately

+## 2. Write meaningful variable and function name
+* Use descriptive names: The name of a variable or function should describe its purpose.
+* Avoid single letter name: Unless the meaning is very clear from the context.
+For example, it's usually okay to use i as an index in a for loop, because that's a common convention.
+* Avoid magic number: A magic number is a numeric literal that's used in the code without clear explaination of its meaning.
+* Decide on a naming convention: Then stick to it.
+* Comment your code: When a clear name is not enough and you do need to review the original function or variable, you will be able to refresh your memory quickly.